 Our Year 6 children come into the hall during lunch to eat their lunch alongside our Reception and Key Stage 1 children.
 They act as good role models and support the development of a school community where everyone talks to, and supports, one another.
 They model how to line up, use manners around the table and build a sense of school cohesion across the whole school.
 The Lunch Time Leaders get to choose 3 friends who they share table duties with and spend no longer than it takes to eat their dinner in the hall.

-Eco Warriors (Elected)
+Eco Warriors (Apply)

 Eco Warriors organise and lead activities to help make Grove more green!
 They meet half termly and plan an activity per term to raise awareness of local and national environmental issues.
 Children from across the school are invited to apply through a project in September.

-Junior Road Safety Officers (Elected)
+Junior Road Safety Officers (Apply)

 Four children from Year 4 are elected each year to be our JRSOs.
 They promote road safety and organise activities throughout the year.

-Mental Health Ambassadors (Elected)
+Mental Health Ambassadors (Apply)

 The Active Learning Trust North Suffolk Hub have launched a joint initiative to promote children’s mental health: CHIMP (Children’s Health is Mental and Physical).
 Two children liaise with Mrs Ball, promoting mental health and wellbeing.
 They organise weekly challenges for every class to complete, and also encourage children to participate in home challenges.